 If it were that simple, all anyone would have to do to lose weight is read this post, and…POOF!
 Weight loss!

-You are facing a real challenge.
-And one that’s not easy when you go at alone.
+The truth is: you are facing a real challenge and one that’s not easy when you go at it alone.

 But what would happen if your fuel gauge was broken?